 Handling a Troubleshooter, mediation or formal hearing on your own can put you at a legal disadvantage.
 You may wish to have an attorney familiar with workers’ compensation laws to help you present your case convincingly, with concrete evidence backing it up.

-You can contact Lowry & Associates to help settle your dispute and increase your chances of obtaining the workers’ compensation benefits you deserve.
-You will receive a free case review when you contact us now using the number listed above or the contact form below.
+You can contact Lowry & Associates at 207-775-3819 or fill out our free case review form to help settle your dispute and increase your chances of obtaining the workers’ compensation benefits you deserve.